 Taking a total of six credits will allow students to qualify for summer financial aid and scholarships.
 First-Generation Abroad advisors do their best to ensure all classes will transfer back to WSU as UCORE credits.
 Otherwise, the classes will transfer back as electives.
 As a reminder, each major has room for electives.
 All students need to earn a minimum of 120 credits to earn a degree from WSU.
 All classes are taught in English.

-This class satisfies a 3-credit Arts (ART) UCORE.
-The class will be similar to an art history, archaeology, or history course.
+This class satisfies a 3-credit Social Sciences (SSCI) UCORE (upper division).
+The class will be similar to a sociology or anthropology course.

 Critical Perspectives on Italy: Contemporary Culture & Society